Terug naar de homepage van Forcheck

 FORCHECK verifies if common blocks are consistently included from the same include files.

 During the global program analysis FORCHECK can compose global cross-reference listings of all global items.
-This includes subprograms, common-blocks, modules, include files, i/o units.
-Even individual common-block objects and public module variables can be cross-referenced.
+This includes subprograms, common blocks, modules, include files, i/o units.
+Even individual common-block objects, public module variables and types can be cross-referenced.

 previous page top page